Set Current Location

 This establishment holds the oldest liquor license in the state, and it has been in operation for more than a century.
 Serving since 1893, this national historic landmark has seen countless wild west icons having a meal here, including the legendary Buffalo Bill Cody.
 Be aware that the dining room walls are flanked by animal trophy heads, which some diners find as uncomfortably distracting.
 The menu offers some eye-opening fare such as rattlesnake, yak and fried alligator tail.
 If you prefer the traditional cuisine, tenderloin, T-bone and New York strip and other options abound.
 It is also the place to try Colorado favorites like elk and buffalo.
 They have live entertainment four nights of the week, so you can groove to some wild west music as you dig into the juicy steak!

 Nestled in Lakewood, not far from the city of Denver, 240 Union offers a wonderfully modern American fare.
 Taking from the freshest of produce, classic dishes are contorted with flair producing surprising new combinations of feel and flavors.
-Never going overboard, the menu comforts with familiar offers of wood fired pizzas, cheeseburgers, steak and seafood mains; the trick lying with how they turn it up a notch to suit a fine dining grade.
+Never going overboard, the menu comforts with familiar offers of wood fired pizzas, cheeseburgers, steak and seafood mains.
 Sunday brunches are as popular as the dinners which feature Prime Rib specials.
 To complement each course, wine from their handsome selection and 240 Union further reaches into favoritism with catering and private event services.
-For reservations and more, call ahead or take a tour of their website.